ubuntu-mate/ubuntu-mate.org/blog/20161013-ubuntu-mate-yakkety-final-release.md

 > We've also upgraded through three MATE Desktop versions this cycle,
 > starting from 1.12 to 1.14, to 1.15 and finally to 1.16.**
 >
-> **We originally scheduled a complete migration to GTK3+ to conclude for
+> **We originally planned to complete the migration to GTK3+ for the
-> the 17.04 release, but thanks to those of you who have generously
+> Ubuntu MATE 17.04 release, but thanks to [those of you who have generously
-> supported the Ubuntu MATE crowd funding we've achieved that objective
+> supported the Ubuntu MATE crowd-funding](/donate/) we've achieved that
-> a full 6 months ahead of schedule!**
+> objective well ahead of schedule!**
 >
 > **Ubuntu MATE have paid &euro;5653 to Open Source developers working
 > on MATE Desktop and Ubuntu MATE projects during the six months of the
 > Ubuntu MATE 16.10 development cycle.
 You, the Ubuntu MATE community,
-> have made it possible to complete the migration to GTK3+ a full six
+> have made it possible to complete the migration to GTK3+ half a year
-> months ahead of schedule!**
+> early!**
 >
 > **Thank you all for your continued support!**
 >